 The Other-Race Effect (ORE) is the tendency to remember the faces of people in our own race better than those in other races.

-In the meantime, Jessie employs a constant rotation of hair colors, in order to personally remain memorable.
+In the meantime, Jessie employs a constant rotation of hair colors, in an attempt to personally remain memorable.

 Why is science communication important to you?

-What is the point of science if it stays locked within academia?
-The quest for knowledge is a noble goal, but it has relatively little impact unless information is put to use.
+What is the point of science if it stays shuttered within academia?
+The quest for knowledge is a noble goal but has relatively little impact unless this information is put to use.
 Science communication is necessary to transform science into practical applications.
 Whether it be through communication to private industries, governmental institutions, or NGOs – science needs to be translated so that it can be applied.

-Even beyond practical applications, it is vital to make science accessible to the public.
-Due to current policy, many people cannot access primary scientific sources without paying up-- even though their tax dollars fund many scientists’ research.
-I hope that science will become more open-access in the future, but in the meantime, we have a duty to make our work accessible.
+Even beyond applications, it is vital to make science accessible to the public.
+Due to current policy, most people cannot access scientific publications, even though their tax dollars fund much of this research.
+I genuinely hope that science will be made publicly available in the future.
+Until then, we have a duty to make our research accessible.
 This means, explaining science without the jargon, and publishing in media sources, like NPR, that are free and available to everyone.